-Withings has announced a new smart scale at CES 2022 called Body Scan.
-In addition to standard metrics, the device can assess nerve activity, detect Afib and monitor segmental body composition.
+Withings says its Body Scan scale will be made available to buy in the EU starting in November.
+Announced at CES 2022, the device can assess nerve activity, detect Afib and monitor segmental body composition.

 The company is one of the best known smart scale manufacturers in the world.
 In fact Withings is credited with the inventing the first such device back in 2009.